 Yes it can be.
 “Use” in the Road Rules means any action that operates any function of the phone.

-However “use” is not illegal if the phone is mounted, or the driver doesn’t do anything to press or manipulate any part of the body of the phone.
+However “use” is not illegal to make or receive a call, if the phone is mounted, or the driver doesn’t do anything to press or manipulate any part of the body of the phone.

 “Body” of the phone is the part of the phone that contains the majority of the phones mechanism.
 Clearly not a smart watch when it’s accessing the phones functions.

-A text message arrives on a mobile phone either mounted or not being held by the driver.
-At the same time the message is sent to a driver’s smart watch.
+A call is received on a mobile phone either mounted or not being held by the driver.
+At the same time the notification of the call is sent to a driver’s smart watch.

-The driver rotates their wrist causing the screen on the smart watch to light up and show the message.
-Arguably, the driver has “used” the phone by accessing a message sent to their phone on their smart watch.
+The driver rotates their wrist causing the screen on the smart watch to light up and show the call.
+Arguably, the driver has “used” the phone by accessing the call notification sent to their phone on their smart watch.
 However, they haven’t “pressed” or manipulated any part of the body of the phone.
 They have simply gestured with one arm.

-If they then use their voice to send a message back, again they are “using” the phone, but not pressing or manipulating any part of the body of the phone.
+If they then use their voice to accept the call, again they are “using” the phone, but not pressing or manipulating any part of the body of the phone.

-The driver then uses their finger to touch the screen of the watch.
-Even if the driver touched the screen to access the message app, or used a finger to write a message back on the watch, they are still not pressing or manipulating the body of the phone.
+The driver uses their finger to touch the screen of the watch to accept the call.
+Even if the driver touched the screen, provided it’s not a text message and only to “receive an audio call or perform an audio playing function”, they are still not pressing or manipulating the body of the phone.

-For these reasons, using or accessing a smart watch would not be prohibited under the current Road Rules.
+For these reasons, using or accessing a smart watch in those circumstances would not be prohibited under the current Road Rules.

 A Visual Display Unit?